Yellow With Black Spots Caterpillar

 Habitat and Food Sources: The Caterpillar's Ecological Niche

 The habitat and food sources of yellow and black spotted caterpillars are as diverse as the species themselves.
 Some prefer specific plants, exhibiting a high degree of host plant specificity.
-Others are more generalist feeders, consuming a wider variety of vegetation.
+Which means others are more generalist feeders, consuming a wider variety of vegetation.
 The caterpillar’s habitat is intimately linked to the host plant’s distribution and the availability of suitable shelter and microclimates.

 Common host plants for certain yellow and black spotted caterpillars include: